wp-plugins/wp-email-template/readme.txt

 * Windows Live Desktop
 * Mozilla Thunderbird

-= Your Brand =

-It does not matter if you are running a start-up 1 person blog or an e-commerce site with 1,000's of products you are trying to build a brand - your brand.
-WP Email Template ensures that when people interact with you via a comment on a blog post, an email inquiry, a purchase transaction, in fact any email communication between your site and them carries your branding.

-= Why we built it =
+= Email Sending Options =

-We built this plugin because we believe it is important that every contact we have with our clients carries our brand.
-We just hated those boring unbranded plain text emails WordPress generates and the unbranded html styling some plugins apply to our contact with our customers.
-So we built the WP Email Template to make sure that every contact our online customers have with us carries our brand.
-We have used it for a while now and just love it.
-Our inspiration for the WP Email Template came from the inspired work by the [Mike](http://profiles.wordpress.org/mikejolley/), [James](http://profiles.wordpress.org/jameskoster/) and [Coen](http://profiles.wordpress.org/CoenJacobs/) at [WooCommerce](http://wordpress.org/extend/plugins/woocommerce/)
+Introduced in Version 1.1.2, almost 2 years after the initial launched WP Email Template.
+During that 2 years we noticed that the biggest issue users have are:

+* Email Spammers make successful email delivery a very complicated and specialized function.
+* WordPress by default uses your web hosts local mail server to send all WordPress and plugin generated emails.
+* Emails sent from a web host local mail server have poor delivery rates because they have very little or no reputation.
+* Configuring any type of email delivery provider will improve email delivery rates.

+Every different Email Provider requires another plugin to configure.
+For example here are just a few of the available choices.

+* Send Email via SMTP - [WP SMTP Mail](http://http://wordpress.org/plugins/wp-mail-smtp/), [WP SMPT](http://wordpress.org/plugins/wp-smtp/), [Easy WP SMTP](http://wordpress.org/plugins/easy-wp-smtp/)
+* Send Email via Gmail SMTP - [SendPress Lite](http://wordpress.org/plugins/sendpress/) and any SMTP plugin if you know what you are doing.
+* Send Email via Mandrill - [wpMandrill](http://wordpress.org/plugins/wpmandrill/)
+* Send via WordPress default 'local mail server' if using GoDaddy Hosting - Auto Config WordPress default Email Sending - [SendPress Lite](http://wordpress.org/plugins/sendpress/)

+At a3rev we want users to be able to

+1. Create a Beautiful / Professional HTML Email template.
+2. Auto apply that template to all emails sent from WordPress and installed plugins.
+3. Easily configure a sending provider to get those emails delivered.
+4. Do it all with one plugin, quickly and easily.

+That is why we have added the Email Sending Provider Configuration Options so you can do all of that with just one plugin - WP Email Template.

-= Plugins =
+= Email from WordPress Plugins =

-WP Email Template works with every plugin we have tested it on.
+WP Email Template will not work with any plugin that:

+1. Applies it's own HTML Email Template (WP Email Template is still applied but the 2 together will look bad).
+2. Send it's emails via the php() function.
+WP Email Template is applied to all mail that goes through wp_mail()

+Some of the better known plugins of the 1,000's of plugins that WP Email Template works beautifully with.

 * Gravity Forms - see the screen shots - looks sensational with the default Gravity style.
 * Contact Form 7 - see the screenshots
 * WP e-Commerce - applies the template to every store generated email to customers and admins
 * WooCommerce - Version 2.0 and backward compatible.
-By default the plugin ignores WooCommerce email output - but you can choose to apply your WordPress Email Template to all Woocomerce emails to give you consistant branding across your entire site.
+By default the plugin ignores WooCommerce email output - but you can choose to apply your WordPress Email Template to all Woocomerce emails to give you consistent branding across your entire site.
 * WP Mail SMPT - WP Email Template does not interfere with the way any WordPress or any plugin handles email output - it just applies the template to any output content.
 * BackupBuddy - I love it when even my admin emails are branded - see the screenshots
 * Wordfence - Branded security emails - nice.